JoelBird/joelbird.github.io/index.md

 ---

-## Set Ethereum address
+## Set Wallet address

-- Members must add their ethereum wallet address with the below command, members that fail to add their address will forfeit their earnings to everyone that did add their address:
+- Members must add their wallet address with the below command, members that fail to add their address will forfeit their earnings to everyone that did add their address:
 ```
-(Set Ethereum Address: **ethereum address**)
+(Set Wallet Address: **wallet address**)
 ```

 ---